frafdez/chatterkb-www/index.markdown

 layout: home-video

 hero:
-  title: Turn your documents into simple, actionable reports
+  title: Turn your documents into actionable reports
   description: Chat with your documents to find hidden insights and turn them into reports that you can share with your team and clients.
   # image: /assets/images/template/content/hero-app-screen.webp
   # image_left: /assets/images/template/content/hero-frame-left.webp